CooperRS/RMMultipleViewsController/README.md

 * iOS 7 SDK
 * ARC (You can turn it on and off on a per file basis)

 May also work with previous Xcode and iOS SDK versions.
-But it will at least need a system capable of Autolayout (and I think it will look awful on iOS 6 ;)...)

 ## License (MIT License)
 Copyright (c) 2013 Roland Moers